01 of 09

-Step #1: Buying a Green Papaya.
-You can try looking for a green papaya at your local supermarket (either 2 Hawaiian papayas or 1 Caribbean type).
-Personally, I recommend buying one at an Asian store or market, simply because it's difficult to tell whether a papaya is green or actually in one of the latter stages of ripening.
+You can try looking for a green papaya at your local supermarket (either two Hawaiian papayas or one Caribbean type).
+But buying one at an Asian store or market is preferred, simply because it's difficult to tell whether a papaya is green or actually in one of the later stages of ripening.

-Asian stores and markets sell green papayas labeled as such....
-Sometimes they are even sliced open so you can see it is green inside (the seeds will be white).Continue to 2 of 8 below.
+Asian stores and markets sell green papayas labeled as such.
+Sometimes they are sliced open so you can see it is green inside (the seeds will be white).Continue to 3 of 9 below.

 Peel the Green Papaya

-You can either use a large-size grater to grate the papaya or shred it as they do in Thailand (pictured here).
-Simply make many long cuts into the flesh, then thinly slice off the top layer into a bowl.
-Continue until all the papaya is shredded.
+You can use a large-size grater to grate the papaya.
+In Thailand, they shred it using only a knife, making many long cuts in the flesh, then thinly slicing off the top layer into a bowl, continuing until all of the papaya is shredded.

 Any remaining pieces can be chopped up into strips with your knife.